ersinesen/pgpatrol/replit_agent/architecture.md

 Located in `lib/services/`, these classes handle the business logic and external communication:

-- `api_database_service.dart` - The central service that communicates with the Node.js API to fetch PostgreSQL metrics
+- `database_service.dart` - The central service that manages PostgreSQL connections, queries the database for metrics, and exposes streams of monitoring data
-- `connection_manager.dart` - Manages server connections and authentication

 The service layer uses Dart streams extensively to provide real-time updates to the UI.
-The API service maintains separate streams for different types of monitoring data (connection status, query logs, resource stats, etc.) allowing components to subscribe only to the data they need.
-This architecture isolates the Flutter frontend from direct database access, enhancing security.
+The `DatabaseService` maintains separate streams for different types of monitoring data (connection status, query logs, resource stats, etc.) allowing components to subscribe only to the data they need.

 ### Screens